Skip to main content

 From passive intake to accountable listening.

-The point is not prettier reporting.
-It is continuity of attention: credible harm signals become structured records, confidential routes, and accountable escalation before the institution teaches itself not to hear them.
+Prettier reporting is the easy part.
+The harder work is continuity of attention: credible harm signals become structured records, confidential routes, and accountable escalation before the institution teaches itself to stop hearing them.

 Plain-language summary